wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 8. Note the average is again close to 4.5.

 You have just observed regression to the mean.
-You took the upper half of the class, but when they were put through the exam again, they turned out to be just average.
+You took the upper half of the class, but when they were put through the exam again, they scored just about average.
+Did they slack off in the second exam?
+No, they were just no better than the other students to begin with.

+### Skill Mode

 In the skill mode, the beans choose direction based on skill purely.
 Each bean is randomly assigned a skill level from 0-9 on creation.
-A skill level of 9 means it always makes the "right" choices (pun intended).
-That means the bean will always go right when a peg is encountered, resulting it falling into slot
-9. A skill evel of 0 means that the bean will always go left, resulting it falling into slot 0.
+A skill level of 9 means the bean always makes the "right" choices (pun intended).
+That means the bean will always go right when a peg is encountered, resulting it falling into the rightmost 9th slot.
+A skill evel of 0 means that the bean will always go left, resulting it falling into the leftmost 0th slot.
 For the in-between skill levels, the bean will first go right then left.
 For example, for a skill level of 7, the bean will go right 7 times then go left twice.
 So where the bean lands at the bottom would be determined entirely by the skill level of the bean.
 Try the following:

 1. Run BeanCounter.jar in skill mode:
 ```